Last Updated: September 2016

 2. Get Your Title In Order

 You need to return license plates and cancel your insurance.
-The single most important thing you need in order to transfer ownership of your vehicle to the junkyard is a valid title to the car.
+The single most important thing you need in order to transfer ownership of your vehicle to the salvage yard is a valid title to the car.
 You can sell your car without a title but it’s much harder.

 3. Look for Valuable Components to Sell